Chester Northgate railway station: History

 A triangle junction outside the station allowed trains to either terminate at Chester Northgate or pass through the city without stopping.
 During the Second World War, the station served military personnel that were based at RAF Sealand and at Blacon Camp.

-In 1969 a level junction was installed at Mickle Trafford so Manchester trains could be diverted to Chester General.
-Wrexham & New Brighton services had previously been withdrawn on 9 September 1968.
+In 1969, a level junction was installed at Mickle Trafford so that Manchester trains could be diverted to Chester General.
+Services to Wrexham and New Brighton had previously been withdrawn on 9 September 1968.
 The station closed on 6 October 1969.
-The site is now occupied by the Northgate Arena.
-Some of the original railway station railings can still be seen along the modern shop units on Victoria Road opposite the entrance to the Northgate Arena.

 Railway line

 Although Chester Northgate closed and the line to the station itself lifted, the line north of the station (avoiding Northgate by the Liverpool Road spur) remained for another 25 years.
 It was used by the Corus steelmaking plant at Shotton until March 1980.

 Freight continued to pass north of the former station on a double-tracked line until 20 April 1984.
-Goods services resumed on a single-track line on 31 August 1986 before final closure in October 1992.
-The trackbed is now a footpath and cycle way.
+Goods services resumed on a single-tracked line on 31 August 1986, before final closure in October 1992.